ACastanza/GSEA_R_old/README.md

 Additionally, a rudimentary Collapse dataset function has been backported from the Java GSEA application, however differences in the implementation result in inconsistencies with the desktop collapse function.

-This GSEA-R v1.1 contains a preliminary implementation of GSEA-preranked.
+GSEA-R v1.1 contains a preliminary implementation of GSEA-preranked.
 This implementation has not been thoroughly tested and is reliant on undocumented gene set permutation code.

 The collapse dataset feature requires the <tt>dplyr</tt> package from <tt>tidyverse</tt>